brsteph/AzADR/enterpriseScaleDecisionSet/esADR-101.md

 Organizations who do not have identity shared services in Azure are generally working with PaaS services, or other design patterns which leverage others services for secrets and identity (such as workload specific key vaults and Azure AD).

 * [ ] **Use Identity Shared Services**
-  * Features and Benefits
+  * Features & Benefits
-    * [ ] Grants the ability to extend your Active Directory environment in to an Azure region
+    * [ ] Grants the ability to extend your Active Directory environment in to an Azure region - **High Importance**
     * [ ] Reduces number of VMs and other resources needed to provide identity services in workload landing zones
     * [ ] Provides an Active Directory domain for VM resources to join

 * [ ] **Do not use Identity Shared Services**
   * Limitations & Consequences
-    * [ ] Virtual machine based workloads will need to have identity addressed through another solution (which can include workload specific solutions)
+    * [ ] Virtual machine based workloads will need to have identity addressed through another solution (which can include workload specific solutions) - **High Importance**
-    * [ ] Migrated virtual machines will need to have domain controllers in their local virtual networks if needed
+    * [ ] Migrated virtual machines will need to have domain controllers in their local virtual networks if needed - **High Importance**

 ## Notes on Decision